 Manhattan Beach’s Environmental Sustainability Division strives to create a healthy, sustainable, and resilient city while furthering the City’s long history of environmental leadership, policy, and stewardship, both as a community and as a city government.

-Mayor Amy Howorth is holding a Town Hall on the Environment titled, "Leading the Scene & Keeping it Green" on August 14, 2018.
-She will address the City's new sustainability initiatives, rebates and incentives to green your home, and volunteer opportunities with local non-profits.
-There will also be an expert community panel, kid eco-art activities, refreshments, and more!
-Click here for more information.
-The first 50 people will receive a free reusable straw and utensil set!
+Mayor Amy Howorth held a Town Hall on the Environment titled, "Leading the Scene & Keeping it Green" on August 14, 2018.
+She addressed the City's new sustainability initiatives, rebates and incentives to green your home, and volunteer opportunities with local non-profits.
+There was also an expert community panel, kid eco-art activities, refreshments, and more!
+Click here to view the Town Hall webcast.

 2018-2020 Environmental Work Plan